trinsitw/java/README.md

 $$\sum_{i=1}^{n} i^k = \left(\sum_{i=1}^{n}(2i-1)\right)\left(\sum_{i=1}^{n} i^{k-2}\right) - \sum_{i=1}^{n}\left((2i-1)\sum_{j=1}^{i}(j-1)^{k-2}\right)$$

 valid for positive integers $k \geq 2$ and $n \geq 1$.
 This recurrence allows the closed-form polynomial in $n$ for any power $k$ to be derived from lower-order cases, as an alternative to Faulhaber's formula.
+The derivation requires evaluating $S(k-2, i-1)$ — the polynomial for the lower-order sum with $n$ replaced by $i-1$ — which is performed via polynomial composition using ExactPoly's `compose()` method.

 The forex arbitrage detection in GraphTheory is based on the classical reduction: a profitable currency cycle exists if and only if a negative-weight cycle exists in a directed graph where each edge weight is $-\log(\text{exchange rate})$.